23 Best Things to Do in Lahaina (+ Nearby Attractions!)

 You can enjoy a sunset ceremony on the rooftop of Fleetwoods, or attend The Feast at Lele.
 It takes you on a 5-course evening with Polynesian cuisine from Hawaii, Tahiti, Aotearoa, and Samoa.

-Visiting Hawaii and not attempting to surf is a sin!
+One of the best things to do when visiting Hawaii is to learn how to surf!
 Luckily, the Lahaina area offers group lessons for those who are eager to learn how to get themselves going out on the waves.

 Before jumping on your surfboard, paddle out to the break wall in Lahaina and get a feel for the waves.
 The class is designed for both beginners and intermediate surfers.

-You can also get a sand lesson before heading out to the water.
-Note that groups are limited to six people to ensure a personalized experience.
+The lesson lasts for two hours and you will have a lesson on the sand before taking to the waves.
+Do note that the groups are limited to six people to ensure that this is a personalized experience.

 >> Click here to check rates for Lahaina surfing lessons